Lynn Snodgrass: Political career

 Snodgrass' political involvement began when a bill advanced by then-Speaker Larry Campbell forced Boring's school district to merge with that of neighboring Gresham.
 Snodgrass was enraged by that and her daughter's increasing class size, and made her first run for the legislature in 1994, which she won.

 She represented District 10, which included her home town of Boring as well as Clackamas, Happy Valley, Damascus, South Gresham, Estacada, and portions of Oregon City.
 It straddled Portland's urban growth boundary.
 She ascended quickly in the ranks of the Oregon House, as a result of the term limits that were in place in the late 1990s.

-Snodgrass was chosen Republican majority leader for the 1997 session.
-In 1998 Snodgrass defeated Democratic challenger Mike Smith, who got only 35% of the vote.

 She supported sending the then-recently approved Oregon Death with Dignity Act back to voters, and pushed for a bill to recriminalize marijuana.
 She supported Senate Bill 600, an early version of Measure 37, and a bill requested by the Associated Oregon Industries that would have limited student activity fees for political purposes.
 The Oregon League of Conservation Voters asserted that she cast environmentally-friendly votes 7 percent of the time in the 1997 session, and 0% in 1995.
 She led the campaign to send Measure 65 to the voters in 1997.

+Snodgrass was chosen Republican majority leader for the 1997 session.

+Snodgrass tried to pass a law in 1997 that would have established April as "Christian Heritage Month."
+She is a religious woman, and holds early-morning bible studies in her home.
+She occasionally sang hymns with fellow legislator and friend Margaret Carter.

+In 1998 she defeated Democratic challenger Mike Smith, who got only 35% of the vote.